Nwinch1512/08-weather-dashboard/README.md

 The weather dashboard enables users to enter a city name to search for weather conditions from today through to the next five days.
 Under the current and future forecasts, the dashboard presents the: city name, date, weather condition as an image, temperature measured in degrees celsius, wind speed measured in kilometres per hour, and humidity measured as a percentage.
 The weather forecast has been taken from the midday timepoint (halfway through the day) since free forecasts from OpenWeather were available in three hourly blocks but the user requirement was for just one forecast per day.

 Users can search cities across the globe to access different forecasts and the dashboard stores previous search cities which users can click on to access weather information for different locations.
+The application is mobile responsive.

 This project enabled me to consolidate and apply JavaScript, JQuery, Moment JS, HTML, CSS and Bootstrap skills in a single project.